symfony/symfony-docs/guides/dependency_injection/overview.rst

 flexibility over the services in your application.

 External service configuration can be imported in two different ways.
-First, we'll talk about the method that you'll use most commonly in your application
-- the ``imports`` directive.
+First, we'll talk about the method that you'll use most commonly in your application: the ``imports`` directive.
 In the following section, we'll introduce the second method, which is the flexible and preferred method for importing service configuration from third-party bundles.